RogerJFX/IntelliSearch/README.md

 translated into Java.
 I lost this scope and I am sorry for this.
 However it still is possible, even if it meanwhile would be a real pain in my holy *beep*.

-What's next:
--

-- Make it cool.
-Bake some cakes.
-- Wait for the cakes and then see what's next.